Hurricane Hazel: Caribbean

-On October 8, two crew members on reconnaissance aircraft were injured due to turbulence while observing Hazel; one was severely enough injured to require hospitalisation.
+On October 8, two crew members on reconnaissance aircraft were injured due to turbulence while observing Hazel; one requiring hospitalization.
 The ABC Islands of Aruba, Bonaire and Curaçao, located north of Venezuela, received rough winds and rains of up to 9.8 in when the intensifying cyclone passed to the north.
 Flash flooding in Aruba and Curaçao destroyed a bridge and several water dams and resulted in losses of $350,000 (1954 USD).
 Puerto Rico suffered its worst flooding since 1899 as a result of the hurricane.
 Due to timely warnings, only nine people were killed (eight by drowning and one by a landslide), but infrastructure, buildings, and agricultural areas suffered serious damage, and over 11,000 people were evacuated from flooded areas.

 In Haiti, Hazel brought flash floods which destroyed numerous villages, and high winds which caused considerable damage to major cities.
 The death toll was estimated to be as high as 1,000 people; most of the casualties drowned when the water flowed in a flood down the mountains, some of which were as high as 2400 m.
 The situation was exacerbated by deforestation, which lessened the ability of the soil to hold water.
-Haiti's South Peninsula took the brunt of the storm: the largest town, Aux Cayes, reported at least 200 casualties, while the second-largest town of Jérémie was reported to have been washed in the sea, with at least 200 more casualties.
+Haiti's South Peninsula took the brunt of the storm: the largest town, Aux Cayes, reported at least 200 casualties, while the second-largest town of Jérémie was reported to have been swept into the sea, with at least 200 more casualties.
 Damage in Aux Cayes was estimated to be $500,000 (1954 USD).
 Estimates of people left homeless in the wake of Hazel are as high as 100,000.
 Hazel destroyed about 40 percent of the coffee trees and 50 percent of the cacao crop, affecting the country's economy for several years.
 Objects from Haiti, such as bowls, were reported to have been transported by the hurricane to the Carolinian coast.

 West of Haiti, the hurricane brought hurricane-force winds to Cuba.
 A fisherman on the eastern tip of Cuba was killed by rough seas while trying to secure his boats.
 Since the hurricane passed largely east of the Bahamas, only minor damage was reported there.
 Hazel passed directly over Inagua, where it claimed six lives when a sailboat capsized while taking shelter from the storm.